l1mey112/logical-transformer/README.md

 # for (counter) + for (iterator)

-possible for a for loop to unpack into multiple variables, look out for that.
+take the condition of the for loop, the `v in range(0, 15)`, and split on "in" to grab both sides. it's possible for a for loop to unpack into multiple variables, look out for that.

+instead of `next(_iter0, None)` there is a possibility that the generator can just return `None` and still not be finished. check for the `StopIteration` exception instead.

 ```py
 for v in range(0, 15):